NuSkooler/enigma-bbs/docs/admin/oputil.md

   DESCRIPT.ION file.

-  --update                     Attempt to update information for existing entries --full-scan                  Perform a full scan (default is quick)
+  --update                     Attempt to update information for existing entries --full                       Perform a full scan (default is quick)

 info arguments:
   --show-desc                  Display short description, if any